 Conflict compounds the impact of environment and climate change as insecurity limits people's ability to cope and forced displacement can increase pressure on finite resources.
 HALO supports communities to enhance their own livelihoods and build resilience to environmental change through strengthened food and water security, and adaptable livelihoods and taking into account local gender and conflict sensitivities.
-For example, where previously HALO has returned land to safe use, now HALO aims to help farmers improve the productivity and sustainability of their land for future generations with sustainable farming practices, climate smart cropping and irrigation systems.
+For example, where previously HALO has returned land to safe use, nowHALO aims to help farmers improve the productivity and sustainability of their land for future generations with sustainable farming practices, climate smart cropping and irrigation systems.

-KEY OBJECTIVES:
+Key Objectives:

-Develop country-specific action plans to support communities experiencing food and water insecurity due to climate change, worsened by conflict.

-Work with partner organisations to build sustainable livelihoods opportunities in communities in a gender and conflict sensitive manner.

-Work with local communities to promote sustainable land use practices.

-Monitor impacts at a community level on food and water security, sharing learning and results with others to inform good practice in climate change resilience.
+- > Develop country-specific action plans to support communities experiencing food and water insecurity due to climate change worsened by conflict. - Work with partner organisations to build sustainable livelihood opportunities in communities in a gender and conflict-sensitive manner. - Work with local communities to promote sustainable land-use practices. - Monitor impact at a community level on food and water security, sharing learnings and results with others to inform good practice in climate change resilience.

-GOAL 3: Reduce HALO's global environmental footprint
+Goal 3: Reduce HALO's global environmental footprint

-HALO is committed to reducing our environmental footprint through reducing and mitigating greenhouse gas emissions and minimising all other waste and pollution.
-HALO has environmental obligations to support national targets in the countries where we work and to support donor nations to achieve targets set in their international aid policy.
+HALO is committed to reducing our environmental footprint through reducing and mitigating greenhouse gas emissions and minimizing all other waste and pollution.
+HALO has environmental obligations to support national targets in the countries where we work and to support donor nations to achieve targets set out in their international aid policy.
 This includes reducing Greenhouse Gas emissions by reducing and mitigating our global emissions from travel, vehicle fleets and operational bases.
 HALO will call on donors setting contractual environmental footprint obligations to support the cost of measures required to reduce them.

-Where HALO is unable to remove Greenhouse Gas emissions completely, for example in the need to use appropriate vehicles for the conditions in which we work, we introduce carbon negative interventions to remove CO2 from the atmosphere, for example reforestation or increasing soil CO2 sequestration.
+Where HALO is unable to remove greenhouse gas emissions completely, for example in the need to use appropriate vehicles for the conditions in which we work, we introduce carbon negative interventions to remove $CO_2$ from the atmosphere, for example reforestation or increasing soil $CO_2$ sequestration.
 HALO is also committed to reducing other waste and pollutants such as plastics, wastewater, oils etc.

-KEY OBJECTIVES:
+Key objectives:

-Monitor and reduce Greenhouse Gas emissions across the organisation.

-Introduce carbon negative interventions wherever possible to offset remaining emissions.

-Monitor and reduce other waste and pollutants produced.

-Report on our progress against targets on an annual basis and share lessons learned with others.
+- Monitor and reduce greenhouse gas emissions across the organisation. - > Introduce carbon negative interventions where possible to offset remaining emissions. - Monitor and reduce other waste and polutants produced. - Report on our progress against targets on an annual basis and share lessons learned with others.

-HALO'S NET ZERO COMMITMENT
+HALO's Net Zero Commitment

-As a charity registered in England and Scotland, and a supplier to the UK's Foreign, Commonwealth and Development Office, HALO is committed to meeting the UK's Net Zero Target "to achieve at least a 100% reduction of greenhouse gas emissions, compared to 1990 levels by 2050".
+As a charity registered in England and Scotland, and a supplier to the UK's Foreign, Commonwealth and Development Office, HALO is committed to meeting the UK's Net zero Target "to achieve at least a 100% reduction of greenhouse gas emissions, compared to 1990 levels by 2050".
 To achieve this HALO commits to the following targets:

-Produce an organisational Greenhouse Gas baseline and carbon reduction plan across all programmes

-Reduce greenhouse gas emissions and achieve net zero by at least 2050
+- Produce an organisational greenhouse gas baseline and carbon reduction plan across all programmes by 2025 - Reduce greenhouse gas emissions and achieve net zero by at least 2050